sabo/LostWW1Pics/README.md

 ### Conceptual:
 This bot tweets photographs from a recently uncovered trove of World War One photographs.
-Unfortunately, all of the photographs have the photographer's fingers in frame.
+Unfortunately, all of the photographs are generally poor.

 ### Actual:
-This bot takes permissively-licensed pictures taken during World War One and then superimposes greyscale pictures of my fingers along the edges.
+This bot takes permissively-licensed pictures taken during World War One and then does one or a combination of:
+    * superimposing greyscale pictures of my fingers along the edges.
+    * applying a motion blur effect
+    * applying a random slight rotation

 ## Rationale